-Growth is a sign that your business is succeeding – but rapid growth without preparation can put that success at risk.
+Growth is a sign that your business is succeeding – but rapid growth and seasonal events can place your business under a lot of pressure.
 This is particularly true for manufacturers, distributors, retailers and anyone else with a large inventory of physical product.
 If your business starts to struggle with managing increased orders and inventory, you run the risk of missing orders, losing customers, and reversing your growth.

-Are you missing out on orders, because you don’t have stock?
+Are you losing sales because you don’t have stock?

 “While some customers will be happy to go on back order, there are plenty of occasions when that’s not possible,” says Tim.

 Generally, customers won’t wait around and will end up going elsewhere instead.
-A small change that can make a significant difference is to simply begin recording these lost sales.
+A small change that can make a significant difference, so be sure to begin recording these lost sales.